30 cool facts about China!

 Join us on a voyage to the Orient…

-2017 is the Chinese Year of the Rooster!
+2022 is the Chinese Year of the Tiger!
 Join in the celebrations here at National Geographic Kids with these cool facts about China, from its ancient empire to the modern day…

 Facts about China